kubernetes-sigs/external-dns/README.md

 ## Status of in-tree providers

 ExternalDNS supports multiple DNS providers which have been implemented by the [ExternalDNS contributors](https://github.com/kubernetes-sigs/external-dns/graphs/contributors).
-Maintaining all of those in a central repository is a challenge that has became too important to handle.
+Maintaining all of those in a central repository is a challenge, which introduces lots of toil and potential risks.

 This mean that `external-dns` has begun the process to move providers out of tree.
 See #4347 for more details.
 Those who are interested can create a webhook provider based on an _in-tree_ provider and after submit a PR to reference it here.